Cerberooo/synhigh/README.md

 ## Using

-Download the `dist/synhigh.zip`, unzip and put it into to your project directory.
+Download the latest release, unzip and put it into to your project directory.
 Then load the module in your `.php` file with:

 ```php
 require_once('synParser.php')